will-rowe/herald/docs/developer.md

 #### updating the schema

-If editing the `*.proto` files, the Go and JavaScript bindings will need to be re-compiled.
+If editing the `*.proto` files, the Go bindings will need to be re-compiled.
 For example, the bindings for the sample message:

 ```
-protoc --js_out=import_style=commonjs,binary:gui/assets/js --go_out=plugins=grpc:src/sample -I=protobuf protobuf/sample.proto
+protoc --go_out=plugins=grpc:src/sample -I=protobuf protobuf/sample.proto
 go generate
 sh build-osx.sh
 ```